- PRODUCTS

 What are the most common applications for fire hydrant flow meters?

-Testing companies, fire departments, and other municipal entities typically conduct flow tests to determine that each fire hydrant can deliver a minimum rate of flow (gpm) — usually at 20 psi residual pressure — for a duration of 2 hours.
-Those tests are based on the hose length used.
-Fire hydrants that do not have sufficient capacity receive no credit for insurance-rating purposes, although they may be used for limited fire-suppression capability.
+Testing companies, fire departments, and other municipal entities typically conduct flow tests to determine that each fire hydrant can deliver a minimum rate of flow (

 How are fire hydrant flow meters used for other industrial applications?